naraysa/gzsl-od/README.md

 ## Running
 Shell scripts for running the baseline ZSL/GZSL experiments on HMDB51 and UCF101 datasets are provided.

-## Basecode
-This code is based on the codebase of [f-CLSWGAN](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/zero-shot-learning/feature-generating-networks-for-zero-shot-learning/), which was originally proposed for zero-shot object classification.

 ## To Do
 Integrating the entropy-based out-of-distribution code.